Jwhiles/johncom/pages/index.md

 layout: index
 injectAllPosts: true
 ---
-# Welcome
+# Hello

-fdsf
-to my home
+This is my website I hope you like it